How do I back up my data on CrashPlan?

 Using CrashPlan to back up your data is simple.

-Your CrashPlan should already be configured to automatically back up your User Folder to the Scotch Servers in the background.
+Your CrashPlan should already be configured to automatically back up your User Folder to the Scotch or PLC Servers in the background.

 - To access CrashPlan open it up from your Applications Folder